 Under Maryland law, robbery is the taking of someone else’s rightful property through force or through the threat of force.
 As a violent crime, robbery is prosecuted as a felony.
 The penalties for robbery in Maryland depend on the circumstances of the crime.

 - Robbery – taking the victim’s money or property through force or threat of force; maximum sentence of 15 years in prison.

 - Armed Robbery – using a weapon (gun, knife, or other item that can be used as a weapon) to perpetrate a robbery; maximum sentence of 20 years in prison.

 - Carjacking – stealing a person’s vehicle through means of force, threat of force, or weapon; maximum sentence of 30 years in prison.

 A robbery conviction can lead to decades behind bars.
 Upon release, a convicted felon faces numerous restrictions, including prohibition from owning a firearm, lengthy probation, and limitation of employment and housing options.
 A felony conviction carries negative ramifications that can last a lifetime.
 You need a Maryland robbery lawyer who understands the seriousness of your charge and the consequences that hang in the balance.

 Maryland Robbery Defense

-Maryland robbery lawyer Mirriam Z. Seddiq is an aggressive defense attorney who has been representing clients charged with felony offenses for over 12 years.
-With proven success as a criminal defense attorney in Maryland, she handles every felony case with attention to detail, ensuring that every angle is considered to achieve the optimum defense strategy.
-For more information, or for a free consultation of your case, call Maryland robbery lawyer Mirriam Z. Seddiq to schedule an appointment.
+With proven success in criminal defense in Maryland, we handle every felony case with attention to detail, ensuring that every angle is considered to determine the optimum defense strategy.
+For more information, or for a free consultation of your case, call us today to schedule an appointment.

-Visit our Virginia robbery lawyer page for situations relating to the state of Virginia.
+Visit our Virginia robbery lawyer page for information on situations occurring in the state of Virginia.